Ashford, Alabama

-Ashford is a town in Houston County, Alabama, United States.
+Ashford is a city in Houston County, Alabama, United States.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-The town was incorporated in June 1891.
+The city was incorporated in June 1891.
 For most of its history, it was a center for naval stores production, pulpwood harvesting, and cotton agriculture.
-The population was 2,148 at the 2010 census, up from 1,853 at the 2000 census.
+As of the 2020 census, Ashford had a population of 2,246.

 Geography

-Ashford is located slightly northeast of the center of Houston County at (31.184032, -85.235286).
-U.S. Route 84 passes through the southern part of the town, leading west 9 mi to Dothan and southeast 24 mi to Donalsonville, Georgia.
+Ashford is located slightly northeast of the center of Houston County.
+U.S. Route 84 passes through the southern part of the city, leading west 9 mi to Dothan and southeast 24 mi to Donalsonville, Georgia.
 The Chattahoochee River, which forms the Georgia state line, is 12 mi southeast of Ashford on US 84.

-According to the United States Census Bureau, the town has a total area of 16.4 sqkm, of which 0.06 sqkm, or 0.34%, are water.
+According to the United States Census Bureau, the city has a total area of 16.4 sqkm, of which 0.06 sqkm, or 0.34%, are water.